mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 +++
 title = "Set up a custom 404 page with Traefik" date = "2022-08-18"
-keywords = "traefik docker 404 error page" description = "tl;dr: The default error pages in Traefik are very basic.
-Using the [errors middleware](https://doc.traefik.io/traefik/middlewares/http/errorpages/) when a request returns an error HTTP status you can serve a [custom page](https://www.codeslikeaduck.com/error) instead."
+keywords = "traefik nginx docker 404 error" description = "tl;dr: The default error pages in Traefik are very basic.
+Using the [errors middleware](https://doc.traefik.io/traefik/middlewares/http/errorpages/) when a request returns an error HTTP status you can serve a [custom error page](https://www.codeslikeaduck.com/error) instead."
 +++

 > tl;dr: The default error pages in Traefik are very basic.
 Using the [errors middleware](https://doc.traefik.io/traefik/middlewares/http/errorpages/) when a request returns an error HTTP status code you can serve a [custom page](https://www.codeslikeaduck.com/error) instead.